wheatgenetics/GBS/README.md

 -p, --path, Path to sequence files from sequencing center

--s, --seqtype, The sequencing center that generated the sequence files (KSU, Quebec or HA), default = KSU
+-s, --seqtype, The sequencing center that generated the sequence files (novogene ,KSU, Quebec or HA), default = novogene

  **OUTPUTS:**